Westend (Frankfurt am Main): The abolition of housing space

 After the abolishment of control of living space in 1960, Hans Kampffmeyer, the head of the social democratic planning department developed the concept of decentralising the inner city.
 The adjacent boroughs were to become an extension of the Westend.
 The so-called Fünf-Fingerplan of 1967 designated that through the Westend five leading axles – Mainzer Landstraße, Bockenheimer Landstraße, Reuterweg, Grüneburgweg and Eschersheimer Landstraße – should be developed under an intensive construction plan.
-From this came a wave of property speculation, numerous nineteenth century building were demolished in the following years, their long established tenants driven out by rough methods.
+From this came a wave of property speculation, and numerous nineteenth-century buildings were demolished in the following years, their long-established tenants driven out by rough methods.
 Several hundred houses stood empty in the Westend of 1970, often in completely shabby condition.

 The development soon encountered resistance by the population.
 The middle classes reacted with the creation of the first Bürgerinitiativen (citizen's initiative), the Aktionsgemeinschaft Westend (AGW).
 The AGW put together a land register of monuments and buildings worthy of preservation and by 1970 obtained a modification ban for Westend.
 Henceforward, the city wanted to turn around the development plans for any newly introduced developments.
 1972 saw the federal state of Hesse issue a regulation against dwelling misuse.

 At the same time the Frankfurter Häuserkampf (house squatting) developed, which was mainly driven by students at the University situated in the Westend.
 Many houses were occupied, which received constant supplies to demonstrate on the streets with the police.
 Joschka Fischer was also involved in this.
 The high point of the Häuserkampf was between 1970 and 1974.

 In 1972 an attack on the American headquarters in the I.G Farben building was carried out by the Red Army Fraction, in which a soldier died.

 In the 1970s yet another row of multi-storey buildings were built in Westend such as the AfE-Turm on the university grounds.
 The City-Hochhaus at Platz der Republik, in those days the highest skyscraper in Germany (and burned down in 1973 to the jubilation of several students) was however finished later.

 Although in 1976 a construction plan was decreed that no more skyscrapers would be planned, exceptions were approved in the southern part of Westend along Mainzer Landstraße and the Alleenring.
 Today the southern part of Westend has grown together extensively with the Bankenviertel.
 On the edge of Westend the second highest skyscraper in Germany, the Messeturm, rose up to 257 metres.